DanishAli8063/Botflow_Backend/README.md

 ## Introduction

 This project aims to process and analyze conversations between customers and salesmen to assess their efficiency.
 The application uses Python with FastAPI for the backend, MongoDB for the database, and integrates machine learning models to provide insights.
+A user-friendly GUI is provided for creating and managing bot states, classes, and dispositions.

 ## Features

 - Efficient processing of large audio files and their transcripts.
 - RESTful API with FastAPI.
 - MongoDB for storing and managing conversation data.
+- GUI for creating and managing bot states, classes, and dispositions.
 - Scalable and containerized deployment using Docker.

 ## Prerequisites